E-cigarettes: Facts, stats and regulations

 PATTERNS OF USE

 E-cigarette use has increased in recent years, especially among youth and young adults, who use e-cigarettes more than any other age group.
-In 2018, the rapid rise of tobacco products led the U.S. surgeon general to issue an advisory about the youth e-cigarette “epidemic.”
-Since then, rates have only increased, and e-cigarettes are now by far the most commonly used tobacco product among youth.
+In 2018, the rapid rise of tobacco products led the U.S. surgeon general to issue an advisory about youth e-cigarette use, calling it an “epidemic.”
+In 2019, youth e-cigarette use increased to even higher levels.
+While the most recent studies show a decrease in youth use in 2020, the rate is still alarmingly high.

 The last five years have seen enormous spikes in youth e-cigarette use rates.

 - Using e-cigarettes has been shown to increase the likelihood of smoking cigarettes among young people, raising concerns that e-cigarettes are acting as entry nicotine products that may lead to use of more dangerous nicotine products.
-According to a recent study, U.S. youths are 4 times more likely to try cigarettes and 3 times more likely to currently use cigarettes if they previously used e-cigarettes.
-The study also estimated that e-cigarettes are likely responsible for 22% of new ever cigarette use (trying a cigarette) and 15.3% of current cigarette use for the same group — totaling nearly 200,000 new cigarette initiators.
+According to a recent study, young people in the U.S. who had ever used e-cigarettes in 2018 had 7X higher odds of ever using cigarettes and 8X higher odds of currently using cigarettes one year later, compared with those who had never used an e-cigarette.
+Another study estimated that e-cigarettes are likely responsible for 22% of new ever cigarette use (trying a cigarette) and 15.3% of current cigarette use for the same group — totaling nearly 200,000 new cigarette initiators.

 - As rates of use increase, we are also seeing the frequency of use (how many times a user vapes in a day) go up, indicating that users are not simply experimenting with e-cigarettes but are instead using them habitually.
-The 2019 National Youth Tobacco Survey data show that 34.2% of current high school e-cigarette users and 18.0% of current middle school e-cigarette users use e-cigarettes on 20 days or more per month and Monitoring the Future found that in 2019, 11.7% of high school seniors vape every day, suggesting that more users are becoming dependent on these products.
+The 2020 National Youth Tobacco Survey data show that 38.9% of current high school e-cigarette users use e-cigarettes on 20 days or more per month up from 34.2% in 2019.

 - Youth e-cigarette users cite flavors as a top reason they began using e-cigarettes, second only to use by a family member or friend.